 The videogame company provided data that spanned a period of 6 months of gameplay recorded for every player.
 The first recorded match was played on 2020-12-01 and the last one on 2021-06-01.
 We cleaned and filtered the raw data to produce a dataset appropriate for our analyses.
 We analyzed only matches where players did not know each other (i.e. “Online” mode).
 We filtered any matches where players were inactive, such as when speed values were equal to, or very close to, zero.
-Moreover, we used our knowledge of the game to remove any matches where players were potentially hacking, or not playing the game has it is supposed to be played.
-We then partitioned the player population by total experience, and sampled players that played 300 matches or more.
+Moreover, we used our knowledge of the game to remove any matches where players were potentially hacking, or not playing the game as it is supposed to be played.
+We then retained and sampled players that played 300 matches or more.
 To optimize the representation of gameplay experience at advanced levels, we set the maximum number of matches at 500 for these players.
 For instance, there could be a large difference in gameplay between 300-500 and 500-1000 matches.
 Players that played more than 500 matches represented ~2% of the population.

 Our population consists of 253 predator players with a total record of 100 412 matches.
-The predator-players’ experience varied between 301 and 500 matches played.
+The total predator-players’ experience varied between 301 and 500 matches played.
 These matches lasted between 3 and 70-min (mean = 11-min).
-The following information is collected and reported for every match : the player’s anonymous ID, its avatar, the game environment, the predator-player’s experience along with its speed, and the average speed of the group of prey it encountered.
+The following information is collected and reported for every match : the player’s anonymous ID, its avatar (i.e. the predator character chosen with its specific powers-gameplay mechanics), the game environment, the predator-player’s experience along with its speed, and the average speed of the group of prey it encountered.

 We recognize that we could have introduced a bias in our analyses since we sampled individuals who stayed in the game for at least 300 matches.
 For instance, these players may already be used to play videogames, and thus, could differ in the way they play at early stages of their experience in the game.
-To ensure that this was not the case, we randomly sampled players that played between 20 and 50 matches, between 51 and 100 matches, and between 101 and 300 matches.
+To ensure that our sample was not biased, we randomly sampled players that played between 20 and 50 matches, between 51 and 100 matches, and between 101 and 300 matches.
 We then took the first 20 matches played by these players, including those from our sampled population, and compared their average behaviour using a Bayesian hierarchical linear model.
 We found that neither of the four groups differed in their average speed (Table SX), which gives us confidence that our player population was not biased.

 Variables

-We analyzed the predator’s average speed and the average speed of the prey encountered by the predator.
+We analyzed the predator’s average speed and the average speed of the prey group encountered by the predator.
 The predator’s average speed is measured as the average distance traveled per second during a match (x = 3.31 ± 0.49 m/s).
 We measured the preys’ average speed as the average travel speed of the four individual prey within a match (x = 2.40 ± 0.32 m/s).
 We defined hunting success as the number of prey consumed during the match (min = 0, max = 4).
 Lastly, we defined the predator’s cumulative experience as the number of matches played prior to the match being monitored.
 For example, the first match of a player would have a cumulative experience value of 0, while the tenth match would have a value of 9.

 Statistical analyses